florianingerl/com.florianingerl.util.regex/README.md

 		failCount++;
 }
 ```
 The following tests illustrate what you can do with Recursive Regular Expressions.
-Be aware that the syntax (?R) or (?0) as in Perl is not supported, only (?n) where n is greater than 0 or (?groupName) is supported.
+Be aware that the syntax (?R) or (?0) as in Perl is not supported, only (?n) where n is greater than 0 or (?'groupName') is supported.
 ```
 String pattern = "1(jT(\\<((?1)(,|(?=\\>)))+\\>)?)2";
 check(pattern, "1jT2", true);